thesofakillers/nlgoals/README.md

 pip install -r requirements/pre-reqs.txt
 ```

-For [poetry](https://python-poetry.org/) users, getting setup is as easy as
+For [poetry](https://python-poetry.org/) users, getting setup is then as easy as
 running

 ```terminal
 poetry install
 ```

-We also provide a `requirements.txt` files for
+We also provide `requirements.txt` files for
 [pip](https://pypi.org/project/pip/) users who do not wish to use poetry.
 We
 provide a [requirements-minimal.txt](requirements/requirements-minimal.txt) file
 and a [requirements-complete.txt](requirements/requirements-complete.txt) file